-Northwestern University offers a Mathematics Bachelor Completion degree program that is one of the state’s most innovative and best online actuarial science programs.
-Classes for Northwestern University’s baccalaureate degree in actuarial studies include sequences & series, multivariable integral calculus, linear algebra with econometrics, and single-variable differential calculus, to name a few.
+Northwestern University offers a Mathematics Bachelor Completion degree program that is one of the state’s most innovative and best actuarial science degree programs.
+Classes for Northwestern University’s degree in actuarial studies include sequences & series, multivariable integral calculus, linear algebra with econometrics, and single-variable differential calculus, to name a few.
 Graduates have the skills to meet diverse professional applications of complex mathematical concepts across industry sectors.

 Northwestern University is a private university that was established in the 1850s and is among the most prestigious schools in the country.
 The school’s eleven colleges/schools serve nearly 22,000 students each year across two campuses and the online platform.